asdfljh/TeamFour/README.md

     2. N verifies sign(also extracts a plain file) and signs it with N's private Key

-    3. N sends signed file to C

-C. N sends a json format bytes to L(Launcher)

-    1. If the file is Executable, N encodes signed file with base64 and sends it as the json-based bytes to L(Launcher).
+    3. N encodes signed file with base64 and sends it as the json-based bytes to C

+### Launcher Program

-D. Launcher program gets bytes of json format.
+A. Launcher program gets bytes of json format

-    1. L(Launcher) gets json-based bytes from N.
+    1. L(Launcher) gets json-based bytes from C.

     2. L checks the json-based bytes are right format.